markdegroat/module-one-final-project-guidelines-web-031317/CONTRIBUTING.md

-# Contributing to What's In Your Fridge
+# Contributing to What's In Your Fridge?

 If this is your first time contributing, please continue reading to learn how to make the most meaningful and useful impact possible.